-(Cross Reference: SOC 303) A sociological discussion of race and an introduction to studies of African Americans and race relations in the United States by W.E.B.
+(Cross Reference: SOC 303) An introduction to studies of African Americans and race relations in the United States through the work of W.E.B.
 Du Bois.
-Works read and discussed are: The Philadelphia Negro (1899), The Souls of Black Folks (1903), Dusk of Dawn: An Essay Toward and Autobiography of a Race Concept (1940), and other selected articles by Du Bois.
+Readings from: The Philadelphia Negro (1899), The Souls of Black Folks (1903), Dusk of Dawn: An Essay Toward and Autobiography of a Race Concept (1940), and other articles by Du Bois.